johannesvollmer/exrs/README.md

 encoding and decoding library for the OpenEXR image file format.

 [OpenEXR](http://www.openexr.com/)
-files is the de-facto standard image format in animation, VFX, and other computer graphics pipelines, for it can represent an immense variety of pixel data with lossless compression.
+is the de-facto standard image format in animation, VFX, and other computer graphics pipelines, for it can represent an immense variety of pixel data with lossless compression.

 Features include: